-Marine Thomas Douglas Harvey (PO/212333) served in the Royal Marines during World War Two.
+Marine Thomas Douglas Harvey (PO/212333) served in the Royal Marines during the Second World War.
 Born on 1st March 1889, he was the son of Thomas Douglas Harvey and Ellen Jane Harvey of Glasgow, Lanarkshire.

-Thomas Douglas Harvey’s grave is in Glenalina Extension, Section BS, Grave 3 of Belfast City Cemetery, Belfast, Co.
-Antrim.
+Thomas Douglas Harvey’s grave is in Glenalina Extension, Section BS, Grave 3 of Belfast City Cemetery, Belfast.
 His headstone bears the inscription:

 The sweet remembrance of the just shall flourish when they sleep in dust.